laravidmar/lograc-project-2022/README.md

-# Skeleton repository for the Logika v računalništvu student projects

-This repository is set up as an Agda library and it contains:
+# Agda library extension with lists

+## Content

+Our repository contains the following:

 * `lograc-project.agda-lib`: the library configuration file which contains the list of file system paths that Agda should include